Illustration of a healthcare downtime checklist covering patient care, paper workflows, communications, backups, and recovery planning

 Why Datapath for healthcare downtime planning and continuity work

 Healthcare organizations need more than generic IT support when downtime planning touches patient safety, HIPAA expectations, and operational continuity.
-We help teams connect managed services, infrastructure resiliency, Microsoft 365 and identity governance, backup planning, and practical documentation discipline so the organization can operate with less guesswork when systems fail.
+We help teams connect managed IT services, healthcare IT support, healthcare disaster recovery planning, infrastructure resiliency, Microsoft 365 and identity governance, backup planning, and practical documentation discipline so the organization can operate with less guesswork when systems fail.

 FAQ: EHR downtime contingency plan checklist